 Misconceptions about weight gain have been around for some time now, albeit, they keep changing.
 For example, many people have always believed that if one consumes fatty foods, he or she is left with no choice but to get fat.
+Just like most sportsmen and fitness writers from writers department, you might also know a thing or two about the fat development practice called a diet.
 But, how true is this myth, and does it hold even today, especially when you consider the fact that lifestyle changes have become the order of the day in the past decade?

 On the contrary, it shouldn’t come as a surprise that many people still think that losing weight has everything to do with eating less fat and that dieting practices that help build body muscles entail intake of carbs in large quantities.
 You’ve got to think again, and it is because, in this post, I explain why fat in your diet can be the only thing you are missing in a nutritionally evaluated meal, and why you should start taking dietary fats.

 But, first things first, making the right decision comes hot on the heels of understanding the basics, which include the following:

 What are dietary fats?